lcs-project/toolchains-and-target-naming/drafts/LCSD3.md

 * An object format specification, and
 * A abi subfield (for example, identifying the x32 abi for `x86_64`).

 Toolchains that support a target should accept the target in its canonical form.
+Toolchains should not differentiate between targets with different vendors, except as configured explicitly by the user, or to select toolchain components that are executed.

 ## §2 Noncanonical Target Names